Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 }
 ```

-But, Futures usually wait on things like IO or heavy compute tasks which won't nicely finish after a set number of
+But Futures usually wait on things like IO or heavy compute tasks which won't nicely finish after a set number of calls.
-calls.
 Let's try faking that with a simple timer Future:

 ```rust
 use std::task::{Context, Poll, Waker};